Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: Literature Review

-Related to this study, several prior works also recognize the opportunity of predicting depression based on mobility data. \cite{canzian_trajectories_2015} use GPS mobility traces to predict a patient's depressive state using SVM. \cite{jacobson_passive_2020} conduct a study of 31 patients and employ XGBoost to predict their depressive status based on sensor data collected from these patients. \cite{farhan_behavior_2016} recruit 79 participants for sensor data collection and predict their occurrence of depression using regression.
+Related to this study, several prior works also recognize the opportunity of detecting depression based on mobility data. \cite{canzian_trajectories_2015} use GPS mobility traces to detect a patient's depressive state using SVM. \cite{jacobson_passive_2020} conduct a study of 31 patients and employ XGBoost to detect their depressive status based on sensor data collected from these patients. \cite{farhan_behavior_2016} recruit 79 participants for sensor data collection and detect their occurrence of depression using regression.
 Our study differs from these studies in the following aspects.
 First, these studies employ conventional ML methods, such as SVM, XGBoost, and regression, which have been shown to be less effective in various applications compared to deep learning models \citep{xie_understanding_2022,yu_wearable_2022,zhu_deep_2021}.
-Due to the high impact of this area and the rapid advances in deep learning, the computational methods for sensor-based depression prediction are due a much-needed, timely revisit and upgrade.
+Due to the high impact of this area and the rapid advances in deep learning, the computational methods for sensor-based depression detection are due a much-needed, timely revisit and upgrade.
 Second, because of their use of conventional ML methods, these studies have to craft features from sensor data.
 Such manual design and selection of features are labor-intensive, require significant domain knowledge, and could lead to inconclusive results \citep{hubble_wearable_2015,yu_wearable_2022}.
 Third, the intention of these models is to make predictions, not interpretations.
 Therefore, they are either black-box models or models that explain predictions based on simple, hand-crafted features from sensor data, such as mean and variance.
-These features are primitive and not unique to depression, thus falling short of offering a meaningful and practical interpretation.
+These features are primitive and not relevant to depression, thus falling short of offering a meaningful and practical interpretation.
 In order for end users (e.g., doctors, patients, and caregivers) to trust and adopt a prediction model, meaningful interpretation is the key.
-Interpretation also brings extensive value to ML.
-The most significant one is social acceptance, which is required to integrate algorithms into daily lives \citep{xie_unbox_2020}.
 As our society is progressing toward integration with ML, new regulations have been imposed to require verifiability, accountability, and more importantly, full transparency of algorithm decisions.
 A key example is the European General Data Protection Regulation (GDPR), which requires companies to provide data subjects the right to an explanation of algorithm decisions.
-Consequently, \textit{we aim to propose a novel interpretable deep learning model for depression prediction}.
+Consequently, \textit{we aim to propose a novel interpretable deep learning model for depression detection}.